Maloff Protect 250mg/100mg - 36 Tablets

 CEO & Superintendent Pharmacist

-Maloff Protect are anti-malaria tablets that can help to keep you from catching malaria if you’re travelling to an area with a high risk of disease.
-If you’re travelling to a malaria zone and are worried about staying safe from mosquito bites, Maloff protect can help to keep you safe from malaria for your entire stay, and when you return home.
+If you’re travelling to a malaria zone and are worried about staying safe from mosquito bites, this product can help you stay safe from malaria for your entire stay and when you return home.

 • Headaches